AlyceBrady/ramp/application/docs/rampDocs/AdminUserManual.md

 > adding roles and authorizations, and removing "orphaned" locks.

 > ##### Activity File and Table Setting Development #####
-> Although it is possible to run the Ramp and Smart demos, and even a
+> Although it is possible to run the Ramp and Smart demos, and even an
-> very vanilla version of the Smart application, without defining any
+> uncustomized version of the Smart application, without defining any
-> new activity files or table settings, to use Ramp for any real
+> new activity files or table settings, to get the most benefit from
-> application will require creating and modifying such files.
-This may
+> Smart will require creating and modifying such files to suit the needs
-> be the responsibility of the database administrator, but domain experts who
+> of the given context.
+This may be the responsibility
+> of the database administrator, but domain experts who
 > understand the structure of the data and the needs of the users
 > accessing that data might also be involved in developing activity
 > files, menus, and table settings.
 (This is a management and policy